-Companies face Department of Labor (DOL) fines all of the time, but this news story out of New York has a twist.
+Companies face Department of Labor (DOL) fines all of the time, but this company fined news story out of New York has a twist.
 An environmental contractor out of West Nyack, a suburb of New York City, was found to be in violation public works laws due to underpaying prevailing wages.
 The contractor is now suing the city that provided them the incorrect prevailing wage rates in hopes of mitigating the financial damage caused by the DOL decision.

 Let’s take a look at what happened and how you can prevent it from happening to you.